 Kilns put out a lot of ambient heat.
-If you need to size HVAC units to handle this see the general dimension drawing for your kiln.
+If you need to size HVAC units to handle this see the chart below.
 This shows the BTU output if the kiln was held at these temperatures under steady-state conditions (which is rarely the case for a ceramic kiln).
-See hotkilns.com/btu for how to size your HVAC system using the BTU ratings on the General Dimension drawings.
-You can download the General Dimension drawing for your particular kiln model from our website.
-There is a button on each kiln model page.
+Typically it would never be worse than what is shown in the this chart which makes this a safe figure to use for sizing HVAC systems.